neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="https://github.com/zachasme/h3-pg/blob/main/docs/api.md" description="A PostGIS extension for H3, enabling advanced spatial analysis and indexing in conjunction with PostGIS" icon="app-store">h3_postgis</a>

-<a href="https://docs.pgrouting.org/" description="Extends PostGIS/Postgres databases provide geospatial routing and other network analysis functionality.." icon="app-store">pgrouting</a>
+<a href="https://docs.pgrouting.org/" description="Extends PostGIS/Postgres databases provide geospatial routing and other network analysis functionality" icon="app-store">pgrouting</a>

-<a href="/docs/extensions/postgis" description="Extends Postgres to allows GIS (Geographic Information Systems) objects to be stored in the database, enabling spatial queries directly in SQL." icon="app-store">postgis</a>
+<a href="/docs/extensions/postgis" description="Extends Postgres to allows GIS (Geographic Information Systems) objects to be stored in the database, enabling spatial queries directly in SQL" icon="app-store">postgis</a>

-<a href="https://postgis.net/docs/RT_reference.html" description="Adds support for raster data to PostGIS, enabling advanced geospatial analysis on raster images." icon="app-store">postgis_raster</a>
+<a href="https://postgis.net/docs/RT_reference.html" description="Adds support for raster data to PostGIS, enabling advanced geospatial analysis on raster images" icon="app-store">postgis_raster</a>

-<a href="https://postgis.net/docs/reference.html#reference_sfcgal" description="Provides support for advanced 3D geometries in PostGIS, based on the SFCGAL library." icon="app-store">postgis_sfcgal</a>
+<a href="https://postgis.net/docs/reference.html#reference_sfcgal" description="Provides support for advanced 3D geometries in PostGIS, based on the SFCGAL library" icon="app-store">postgis_sfcgal</a>

-<a href="https://postgis.net/docs/Extras.html#Tiger_Geocoder" description="Enables geocoding and reverse geocoding capabilities in PostGIS using TIGER/Line data." icon="app-store">postgis_tiger_geocoder</a>
+<a href="https://postgis.net/docs/Extras.html#Tiger_Geocoder" description="Enables geocoding and reverse geocoding capabilities in PostGIS using TIGER/Line data" icon="app-store">postgis_tiger_geocoder</a>

-<a href="https://www.postgis.net/docs/Topology.html" description="Extends PostGIS with support for topological data types and functions, facilitating the analysis of spatial relationships." icon="app-store">postgis_topology</a>
+<a href="https://www.postgis.net/docs/Topology.html" description="Extends PostGIS with support for topological data types and functions, facilitating the analysis of spatial relationships" icon="app-store">postgis_topology</a>

 </DetailIconCards>